oscli

 npm install @oscli-dev/oscli

-Add prompts, run them once, and read the resolved values from cli.storage.
+Start with one flow, resolve prompts, and read typed values from cli.storage.

 src/cli.ts